ember-addons/bootstrap-for-ember/README.md

-# Please use our CLI-ADDONS intead
+# Please use our CLI-ADDONS instead

 We rewrote almost all components from scratch and packed them as Ember-Addons, Please avoid using this project and use the separated components instead: